 Valvular heart disease that is left untreated or undiagnosed can result in a heart attack, heart failure, stroke, blood clots, arrhythmia (irregular heart beat) and death too.

-or a weighted feeling in the chest after some activity or when going out in
+- Pressure or a weighted feeling in the chest after some activity or when going out in cold air

-rapid heartbeat, irregular heartbeat, skipped beats or a flip-flop feeling in
+- Palpitations, rapid heartbeat, irregular heartbeat, skipped beats or a flip-flop feeling in the chest

 If you suffer any of the above symptoms, consult a reputed hospital.
-The cardiologist will prescribe a series of tests to assess the type and extent of the valvular disease.
+The Best Cardiologist in Chennai will prescribe a series of tests to assess the type and extent of the valvular disease.
 Once diagnosed as positive for valvular disease, the doctor will recommend medication, incisive surgery or minimally invasive options as relevant to your case.